airacommunity/AIRA-User-Guide/A. Introduction to AIRA User Guide.md

 ## Audience Targeting

-The following describe the primary target audience along with specific objectives according to their unique needs.
+The following describes the primary target audience along with specific objectives according to their unique needs.

 **New Users**